nhsconnect/FHIR-NRLS-API/pages/explore/api_consumer_documentreference.md

 ### 2.5.1 Request Query ###

-Return all DocumentReference resources for Patient with a NHS Number of 9876543210, the format of the response body will be xml.
+Return all DocumentReference resources for Patient with a NHS Number of 9876543210, and a record created date greater than or equal to 1st Jan 2010, and a record created date less than or equal to 31st Dec 2011, the format of the response body will be xml.
 Replace 'baseUrl' with the actual base Url of the FHIR Server.

 #### 2.5.2 cURL ####

-{% include custom/embedcurl.html title="Search DocumentReference" command="curl -H 'Accept: application/fhir+xml' -H 'Authorization: BEARER [token]' -X GET  '[baseUrl]/DocumentReference?patient.identifier=https://fhir.nhs.uk/Id/nhs-number|9876543210'" %}
+{% include custom/embedcurl.html title="Search DocumentReference" command="curl -H 'Accept: application/fhir+xml' -H 'Authorization: BEARER [token]' -X GET  '[baseUrl]/DocumentReference?patient.identifier=https://fhir.nhs.uk/Id/nhs-number|9876543210&start=ge2010-01-01&amp;end=le2011-12-31'" %}

 #### 2.5.3 Query Response Http Headers ####